jaimejim/aiocoap-pubsub-broker/README.md

 - Other
     - [ ] Improve Broker Logic

-Disclaimer: There is lots of hardcoded stuff, as this was quickly developed during the IETF116 hackathon.
+Disclaimer: There is lots of hardcoded stuff, as this was quickly developed during the IETF116 nad IETF118 hackathons.